yandex/odyssey/documentation/internals.md

 [sources/worker.h](/sources/worker.h), [sources/worker.c](/sources/worker.c),
 [sources/worker_pool.h](/sources/worker_pool.h), [sources/worker_pool.c](/sources/worker_pool.c)

+#### Single worker mode

+To reduce multi-thread communication overhead, Odyssey handles case with a single worker (`workers 1`) differently.

+Instead of creating separate thread + coroutine for each worker, only one worker coroutine created inside system thread.
+All message channels `machine_channel_create()` created marked as non-shared.
+This allows to make faster communications without a need to do expensive system calls for event loop wakeup.

 #### Client (frontend) lifecycle

 Whole client logic is driven by a single `od_frontend()` function, which is a coroutine entry point.